Candidate, M.A. Public History

 Description of Research

-My research project (at this point) will look at a popular Tudor historic site in the United Kingdom, most likely Hampton Court Palace outside of London, to examine and analyze the representation of Henry VIII’s wives.
+My research project will look at Hampton Court Palace in London, England, to examine and analyze the representation of Henry VIII’s wives.
 I will look at various modes of their representation, including how they are described on the Historic Royal Palaces website, how they are portrayed in performances at the site, and how they feature in exhibits at the site.
-I hope to be able to discuss the reasoning behind such portrayals, and to thus break the narratives and stereotypes put forth to make them more multi-dimensional in the future.
+I will be questioning whether the narratives that Hampton Court puts forward are challenging or reinforcing the dominant perceptions of the wives in pop culture (these perceptions will be determined through looking at The Tudors, Philippa Gregory novels, and interviews with tourists), to conclude whether Hampton Court is perpetuating or breaking with stereotypes surrounding the wives.
+From this project, I hope to be able to suggest changes to the representations, to make them more multi-dimensional in the future.